 Director: E. Carbonell and J.M.
 Bermúdez and J.L.
 Arsuaga

-Sierra de Atapuerca is a mid-altitude karst range (roughly 1080 m above sea level) located ~15 km from the city of Burgos (north-central Spain).
+Sierra de Atapuerca is a mid-altitude karst range (roughly 1080 m above sea level) located ~15 km away from the city of Burgos (north-central Spain).
 Sierra de Atapuerca and its prehistoric occupations are one of Europe’s most important sources of ancient human fossils.
 They were declared a World Heritage Site by UNESCO in 2000.

 TRINCHERA DEL FERROCARRIL

-As its name suggests, the Trinchera del Ferrocarril (Railway Trench) is an artificial trench dug during the construction of a mine railway in the early 20th century.
+As its name suggests, Trinchera del Ferrocarril (Railway Trench) is an artificial trench dug during the construction of a mine railway in the early 20th century.
 In plan, the trench is a 500-metre-long arc running N-S through the southern part of the Sierra.

 Entrance to Trinchera del Ferrocarril (Photo: J. Mestre)

 The Sima del Elefante (TE) site is the southernmost cave in Trinchera del Ferrocarril.
 The first archaeo-palaeontological work done here was in 1986, consisting of a test-pit to determine the characteristics of the infill, its archaeological potential and a rough chronology of the sedimentary deposits.
 Systematic excavation of the site began in 1996 and has continued uninterruptedly to the present day across a 32 m2 excavation area.